-Studies conclude that the more glass on a structure, the greater the chance of mortality, and windows that reflect vegetation create more risk.
+Studies conclude that the more glass on a structure, the greater the chance of mortality, and windows that reflect surrounding vegetation create three times more risk than those that do not (Kummer et al. 2016b).
+And since birds are attracted to native plants, the risk increases.

 A billion deaths a year